vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 ### Waste collection schedule

-I live in The Netherlands and we have a HACS integration called Afvalbeheer.\
+I live in The Netherlands and we have a HACS integration called `Afvalbeheer`.\
 This integration downloads the waste collection schedule from most of the collection companies, in the Netherlands, and generates entities in Home Assistant with the next pick-up date for each type of bin.